FIBROMYALGIA or ADRENAL FATIGUE?

 - Muscle Weakness

-- Increased Pain Sensitivity
+- Increased Pain Sensitivity (HERE)

 IMPORTANT NOTE: Rarely are we talking about full-blown Cushing's Syndrome here --- a diagnosis that is easily made via standard blood tests.
-Cushing's Syndrome is a condition caused by dramatically elevated Cortisol levels in the blood, whose symptoms are similar to those seen above and include elevated blood pressure, Diabetes, pink / purple stretch marks on the abdomen, Fatigue, Depression, Moodiness, and accentuated fatty tissue on the face and upper back.
+Cushing's Syndrome is a condition caused by dramatically elevated Cortisol levels in the blood, whose symptoms are similar to those seen above and include elevated blood pressure, Diabetes, pink / purple stretch marks on the abdomen, Fatigue, Depression, Moodiness, and accentuated fatty tissue on the face and upper back (the dreaded "hump").
 Women with Cushing's Syndrome may develop irregular menstrual periods and develop new facial hair growth, as well as a decrease in sex drive.
 Sometimes the line between Adrenal Fatigue and Cushing's Syndrome is very thin.

 As Cortisol levels continue to rise, a tolerance to the hormone ('resistance', similar to Insulin Resistance) begins to take place.
 Although there are increasingly high Cortisol levels circulating in the bloodstream, it does not work as effectively.
 Thus, the body calls for even more Cortisol to be produced.
 This vicious cycle causes things like: